legios89/django-docker-bootstrap/README.md

 you want to get something from inside the containers like a backup file you just need to copy everything to this directory.
 * Create a bash alias for for the docker-compose by edit the ```.bash_aliases``` file ```alias dc='docker-compose'```
 * If you want to use sudo inside the container you need to enter as a root: ```dc run --rm django shell root```
+* You can use vim in every container.

 ## Images
 1. base